 We named this new Veteran business support model Veteran Business Consortium (VBC) and we would be using existing SDVOB contractors to create joint ventures to help the new Veteran company receive “Performance History” which is vital to receive their own government contracts.

-Dr Miller’s dad was one of the founders of the OSS (Office of Strategic Services) during WWII which later became the CIA.
+Dr. Miller’s dad was one of the founders of the Office of Strategic Services (OSS) during WWII, the OSS would later became the CIA.
 He retired from the CIA and neither his wife or Janathin ever knew he was a spook.
 The discovery of Dad’s history caused her to dedicate the rest of her life to supporting Veterans, Veteran owned companies and their families.
 One of her Veteran charities was the Minnow Lake Foundation.

 At that meeting in 2010 I had presented her my two business cards, one from my IT support company “GBIT Solutions” and the other representing a company I recently had become involved with regarding the identity theft issue in the IT world.